 Step 3: Machine Washing Pillows

-There are also several tips to consider while cleaning your pillow in the washing machine.
+There are also several things to consider while cleaning your pillow in the washing machine.
 We recommend washing two pillows at the same time to keep your washing machine balanced.
-And always use a gentle cycle wash to help maintain the shape of your pillows while cleaning them.
+Always use a gentle spin cycle to help maintain the shape of your bed pillows while cleaning them.

 Step 4: Dry Pillows

-Cloud like comfort with hypoallergenic gel fibers that won't clump or trap heat.
+Purple Cloud Pillow: Cloud-like comfort with hypoallergenic gel fibers that won't clump, trap heat, or fall flat